Profile

 Solara Kim is a nine-year-old pianist currently attending Pace Academy in Atlanta, Georgia.
 She has earned top prizes in numerous national and international piano competitions, including First Prize at the 10th Carmel Klavier International Piano Competition, where she was invited to perform in the winners’ concert.

 She also received First Prize at the 2024 Chicago International Music Competition and First Prize at the Settenote Piano International Competition in the same year.
+Solara currently studies piano with Dr. Brian Hsu and has participated in a master class with Blanca Uribe.

 Beyond music, she is a competitive tennis player and an avid reader.